 David Edward Hughes is one of the pioneers of sound technology.
 Hughes invented and constructed a carbon microphone in 1875.
 Although this invention was not patented, it had the name ‘microphone’ to simulate the name ‘microscope’.

-Just a year later, in 1876, Alexander Graham Bell constructed and patented the very first electric loudspeaker as a part of a telephone.
-One year later, in 1877, Thomas Edison patented a system that relies on compressed air as an amplifying mechanism for cylinder phonographs.
 At the very end on the 19th century, Oliver Lodge created the first moving coil (or dynamic) loudspeaker.
 The latter used a diaphragm to create the sound and a horn to amplify it.

 During WW2, sound technology evolved even further with the introduction of the coaxial Duplex driver released in 1943.
 The popularity of this loudspeaker rocketed soon after its emergence and was incorporated in theatres as it provided better sound clarity and coherence at high volumes compared to most speakers at the time.